jaupi-enrico/project-computerScience-tpi/README.md

 ## 🎓 Educational Objectives

 - Learn how to structure and document a realistic software project
-- Understand the stages of software design (from idea to mockup and wireframe)
+- Understand the stages of software design (from idea to development)
 - Gain experience in professional presentation and repository organization
 - Apply TPI course concepts to a simulated real-world scenario